What is the difference between epoxy and polyurea-polyaspartic?

 Are epoxy floors slippery?

 No, they are not slippery!
 We’ll incorporate a slip-resistant aggregate into the final coat of your flooring.
-The aggregate is called “anti-skid” or “anti-slip” because it provides a roughness to the completed floor coating.
-Different types of aggregate can be selected to reflect your level of concern for slipping, from the least aggressive (and least visible) polypropylene, to the more “aggressive” (and more visible) quartz and aluminum oxide.
+The aggregate is called “anti-skid” or “anti-slip” because it provides a slight roughness to the completed floor coating.
+Different types of aggregate can be selected to reflect your level of concern for slipping, from the least aggressive (and least visible) polypropylene, to the more “aggressive” (and more visible) quartz.
 This will be discussed during your coating estimate.

 Do you repair damaged concrete and concrete cracks?